donatagrei/OrangeHRM/README.md

 ## Folder structure

-- **/src/main/java/pages:** contains the utility classes, test pages.
+- **/src/test/java/pages:** contains the utility classes, test pages.
 - **/src/test/java/tests:** contains the test cases.
 - **/src/test/utils:** contains utility classes.

 ## Project structure

 Tests are structured using POM (Page Object Model), allowing for easy readability and maintenance.
 The tests are organized as follows:
+- **BasePage:** provides common methods for interacting with web elements and navigating the application.
+- **RecruitmentPage:** includes methods for interacting with the recruitment section, such as filling candidate forms, validation, and saving data.
-- **BaseTest:** sets up and tears down the WebDriver.
+- **BaseTest:** contains setup and teardown methods for initializing the WebDriver and managing browser sessions.
-- **LoginTest:** tests for user authentication scenarios.
-- **FilterAndSearchTest:** tests for search and filter functionalities.
-- **DetailedProductPageTest:** validates product details and cart functionalities.
+- **CandidateFormTest:** tests the candidate form functionality, including navigation, validation, and data submission scenarios.
+- **Generator:** utility class that generates random test data using JavaFaker.

 ## Dependencies